Born on February 9, 1935, in Sfax (Tunisia). Prof. Marrakchi is married and father of 4.

-Prof. Marrakchi has spent the period of (1990-1999) at the University of Qatar, firstly establishing a new Faculty of Technology and serving at the same time as Dean of this faculty, and then becoming Adviser to the President of the University of Qatar.
+Prof. Marrakchi has spent the last few years (1990-1999) at the University of Qatar, firstly establishing a new Faculty of Technology and serving at the same time as Dean of this faculty, and then becoming Advisor to the President of the University of Qatar.

-Prof. Marrakchi took part in several major conferences, task forces and expert groups on Renewable Energy, Technical Education, Technology Manpower Development at national and international levels, including many sponsored by UNDP, UNESCO and the World Bank.
+Prof. Marrakchi took part in several major conferences, task forces and expert groups on Renewable Energy, Technical Education, Technology Manpower Development at national and international levels, including many sponsored by UNDP, UNESCO, World Bank…

 He is also member of:

 The Tunisian Society of Electronics Specialists, as a Founding Member and President.

 Prof. Marrakchi is a Founding Fellow of the Islamic World Academy of Sciences (1986).